Gabo-araya/sgsi_ext/api_client/README.md

 #### Blocking methods

-For tasks where there is no need to respond as soon as possible, such as management commands and Celery tasks, blocking methods can be used.
+Blocking methods are recommended for the following use cases:

+* When the external response is necessary to deliver a response to the user (like a search).
+* When the external service is being invoked from a Celery task or a management command.

 All blocking methods are appended with the `_blocking` suffix.
 As the name says, those methods wait until the remote endpoint delivers its response to the client.

 ##### Response value for blocking methods